Accelerating internal dimensions and nonzero positive cosmological constant

-Equation (9.6) may be regarded as the last independent equation continued from the three equations in (9.3), (9.4) and (9.5).
-However, instead of (9.6), one can consider a different (i.e. a substitute) equation if he want.
-Namely a linear combination of (9.3), (9.4) and (9.5) gives
+Equation (7.6) is the last independent equation continued from the three equations in (7.3), (7.4) and (7.5).
+However, instead of (7.6), one can consider a different (i.e. a substitute) equation if he want.
+Namely a linear combination of (7.3), (7.4) and (7.5) gives

-and subtracting (9.7) from (9.6) one obtains
+and subtracting (7.7) from (7.6) one obtains

-which can be used as a substitute for (9.6) in our following discussions.
+which can be used as a substitute for (7.6) in the following discussions.

-Equation (9.8) is much simpler than (9.6) and convenient for the later analysis.
-By this replacement the set of 4D equations is now given by (9.3), (9.4), (9.5) and the substitute equation (9.8).
+Equation (7.8) is much simpler than (7.6) and convenient for the later analysis.
+By this replacement the set of 4D equations is now given by (7.3), (7.4), (7.5) and the substitute equation (7.8).
 We rewrite them below for reader's convenience.

 where $Q$ is a constant defined by

 and where $\beta$ and $\beta_Q$ represent their present values of our universe as before.